WCKDNaz/wckdnaz.github.io/README.md

 ## Projects
 ### URL Classification With Logistic Regression
-'''
-- Built a model from scratch using **pyspark's** library to determine whether a URL is malicious or benign based on a set of features compiled by vectorassembler.
+>Built a model from scratch using **pyspark's** library to determine whether a URL is malicious or benign based on a set of features compiled by vectorassembler.
-- Features were identified by the output of a heatmap using **numpy's** library that correlated the highest impact of all viable columns to the target label column.
+>Features were identified by the output of a heatmap using **numpy's** library that correlated the highest impact of all viable columns to the target label column.
-- Fine-tuned different learning algorithms by the usage of ensemble techniques and OneVsRest.
+>Fine-tuned different learning algorithms by the usage of ensemble techniques and OneVsRest.
-'''

 ## Socials
 [LinkedIn](https://www.linkedin.com/in/omar-nassar-b87277222/)